 Your general contractors licensing requirements in South Dakota will be established at the local county and city level.
-A general contractor looking to get their license in Sioux City, SD will have a different set of requirements and application process than that of contractors who want a license in Rapid City, SD.
+A general contractor looking to get their license in Sioux City, SD will have a different set of requirements and application process than that of contractors who want a license in Rapid City, SD, though all contractor licenses will likely require the contractor to obtain liability insurance or a compliance bond.
 South Dakota does manage three trade licenses at the state level for electrical, plumbing, and asbestos abatement contractors.

 For all general contracting companies operating in South Dakota, you will have to obtain a business and occupational license and register for tax identification numbers.
 You may also have to adhere to South Dakota’s 2% Excise Tax on the gross receipts of your contracting services.
 Corporations will also be required to register with the South Dakota Secretary of State.
 Getting a general contractors license and performing general contractors services as a business in South Dakota will involve respecting local and statewide regulations.

 General Contractor License Requirements in Sioux Falls, SD

 All building permits and contractors licenses in Sioux Falls, SD will be sanctioned through the Building Division of the City of Sioux Falls Planning and Development Services.
 A general contractor will need to apply as a Residential Building contractor to perform “work on residential 1- & 2-family dwellings and townhomes within the city limits.
 Any construction work done on residential homes that would require a building permit, would require the contractor obtain this license.
 This work includes, but is not limited to: building of sheds and decks, shingles, sheetrock replacement, replacing of exterior doors or windows, basement finishing, new construction, etc.”

 Your application for a Residential Building Contractor must also include the successful completion of the following tasks:

 - Take and passing the Construction Supervisor Examination.

 - Secure an Excise Tax Number.